bhartiy/learnsellacious/pages/35.global-configurations/communications/docs.md

 **Date:** 08-06-2020
 **Compatibility:** Sellacious v2.0.0-Beta1+

-Communications consists of text mesaage and OPT finctionality which can be used to send OTP while login and registration and sending text notifications for order status change, seller chat and other evernts in the shop.
+Communications consists of text mesaage and OPT finctionality which can be used to send OTP while login and registration and sending text notifications for order status change, seller chat and other events in the shop.
 To enable this functionality in your shop follow these steps-

 **1. Download and install sms plugin:-** We have these two plugins which can be used with sellacious for communications https://www.sellacious.com/apps-and-integrations/sms-integration .
 Download one which you want to use as a communication API.